Skip to Content

 This mushroom and rice casserole is so hearty, you won’t miss the meat.
 In fact, mushrooms are often a substitute for meat and you’ll see why when you make this casserole.

-We’re always down with less dishes.
+We’re always down with less dishes, especially this time of year.

 Taco Rice Casserole.